Step outside the box (of cake mix) and make one of these show-stopping treats for your kiddo’s next big bash

-Looking for the perfect unique birthday dessert?
 We get it—sometimes cake doesn’t cut it.
-That’s why we’ve found 25 show-stopping birthday dessert alternatives that are sure to satisfy any sweet tooth.
+If you’re looking for the perfect unique birthday dessert, we’ve found 25 show-stopping birthday dessert alternatives that are sure to satisfy any sweet tooth.
 From ice cream to cookies, there’s something here to make your celebration extra special.
+Don’t forget the party favors!

 Fried Ice Cream